aburzinski/MSiA-423-Project/README.md

 `bash project_init.sh`

 This script will download the historical data from S3, create features, models, and predictions, format the data, create a database in RDS (or SQLite) and populate the database.
+This script may take about 5 minutes to run as it has to update player statistics data to the current date.

 __Note:__ Bash scripts rather than makefiles were used for this projects as some of the file dependencies used in makefiles live in S3 rather than the local file system.